-- Students enrolled in this subject should have their own access to an instrument (either through hire or purchase).
-Students must also purchase a manuscript pad or book. - This subject may be studied in combination with other Performing Arts subjects, including Music Performance. - If intending to study Advanced Music at Stage 1, students must choose Year 10 Music A and B.
+- Students enrolled in this subject ideally should have their own access to an instrument (either through hire or purchase).
+Students must also purchase a manuscript pad or book. - This subject may be studied in combination with other Performing Arts subjects.

-Subject: Art and Craft
+Subject: Musical

 Length of Course: 1 Semester

 Pre-Requisites: N/A

+SACE Board of SA Code: 1ILN10

-Course Leads to: Any SACE Stage 1 Visual Arts Course.
+Course Leads to: Stage 1 Drama 1 &/or 2